Graham · Arrochar & Trossachs

 - Can I bring my dog up Doune Hill?

-- Is there mobile signal on Doune Hill?
+- What's mobile reception like on Doune Hill?

 - Reasonable signal across the Luss Hills; weak in Glen Douglas itself